Thirty-three percent of consumers say they are more likely to reject a product or brand if they don’t like the look of the label.

 Products have to look good — so package design needs to be made a major priority.

 When it comes to looking good, most people turn to cosmetics to give themselves a facelift.
 From makeup to skincare to perfume, cosmetics have a way of transforming your looks — on the inside and on the outside.

-In 2016, the U.S. market for beauty and personal care products was valued at $84 billion.
+In 2016, the U.S. market for beauty and personal care products was valued at $84 billion -- and that number has continued to climb in recent years.
 Those numbers make America the most valuable market for beauty and cosmetics products and brands.
 This market grew four percent in a year, and trends show this continuing upward shift.

 But with the dozens of cosmetic brands available today, it can get exhausting sifting through the masses to find the brand that works best for you.
 Of course, there are certain aspects that call to you — if products were tested on animals, if they’re made from all-natural ingredients and if they have the benefits that your skin demands.

 But on a basic level, what can really help you decide on a brand is the packaging.

 Cosmetic packaging design can work to elicit a certain type of emotion within you.
 It can make you happy or sad, energized or peaceful.